Sjhunt93/IAP-2019-2020/Tutorials/Part 2/13 - Constants and Algorithms II.md

-will put both homeworks in here.
+# Constants and Algorithms II

+This tutorial is broken into two different parts.
+The first looks at sonstants, defines and enums.
+The second explores a few more algorithims that can be applied specifically to arrays and other data containers.

-# Constants, defines and enums: Homework exercise
+# Part 1: Constants, defines and enums:

 So far we have either used variables or literals to represent data.
 However, there are many occasions where we might to define a constant value, in essence a variable whose value cannot be updated or changed.
 We will explore 3 topics in this exercise: